CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 **Create or download prefix2as files**
 1. Download Routeviews prefix2as files via CAIDA through [this link](https://publicdata.caida.org/datasets/routing/routeviews-prefix2as/).
-2. (Optional) Instead of downloading prefix2as files, you can also create them manually.
+2. (Optional) Instead of downloading prefix2as files from CAIDA, you can also create them manually through instructions [here](https://alexmarder.github.io/ip2as/#extracting-origin-ases-from-ribs).

 **Extract origins from RIR extended delegation files**
 1. Download AS relationships file and AS customer cone files from [here](https://publicdata.caida.org/datasets/as-relationships/serial-1/).
 AS relationship files are named as `yyyymmdd.as-rel.txt.bz2` and AS customer cone files are names as `yyyymmdd.ppdc-ases.txt.bz2`